A Conley index study of the evolution of the Lorenz strange set: Transient chaos

 We see that the Morse equations of the decomposition $\{\{C_{1},C_{2}\},\{0\},L_{\lambda }\}$ of the global attractor $\Omega _{\lambda }$ are

 Since $\{C_1, C_2\}$ is an attractor consisting of two fixed points and $N_1$ is a positively invariant neighborhood, it easily follows that $CH^*(\{C_1,C_2\})\cong H^*(S^0)$ which contributes with the term $2$ of the lefthand side of the equation.
 The term $t$ of the lefthand side comes from the fact that $CH^*(\{0\})\cong H^*(S^1,*)$ is a hyperbolic fixed point with one real positve eigenvalue and two complex conjugate eigenvalues with negative real part. $L_\lambda$ does not contribute to the equations since its cohomology index is trivial.
-Finally, the term $1$ from the righthand side of the equation comes from the fact that $CH^*(\Omega_\lambda)\cong H^*(N)$ which, as we have remarked before, is acyclic.
+Finally, the term $1$ from the righthand side of the equation comes from the fact that $CH^*(\Omega_\lambda)\cong H^*(\bar{N})$ which is acyclic by \cite[Theorem~3.6]{KapRod}.

-To prove part c) we remark that our hypothesis ensures the existence of arbitrarily small positively invariant neighborhoods $N_{1}$ and $N_{2}$ of $ C_{1}$ and $C_{2}$ in $\Omega _{\lambda }$ that are topological closed disks.
-If we call $N=N_1\cup N_2$ and consider the exact cohomology sequence of the pair $(\Omega _{\lambda },N)$ we readily see that $H^{k}(\Omega _{\lambda },N)=\{0\}$ for every $k\neq 1$ and $H^{1}(\Omega _{\lambda },N)=\mathbb{Z}$.
-Now consider smaller positively invariant closed disks $\hat{N}_{1}$ and $\hat{N}_{2}$ contained in the interiors of $N_{1}$ and $N_{2}$ respectively.
-By excision $H^{k}(\Omega _{\lambda },N)\cong H^{k}(\Omega _{\lambda }\setminus\hat{N},N\setminus\hat{N})$, where $\hat{N}=\hat{N}_{1}\cup \hat{N}_{2}.$ By the choice of the disks $ \hat{N}_{1}$ and $\hat{N}_{2}$ we have that $\Omega _{\lambda }\setminus\hat{N}$ is negatively invariant and, since $K_{\lambda }$ is the complementary repeller of $\{C_1, C_2\}$ in $\Omega _{\lambda }$, the cohomology of $K_{\lambda }$ agrees with that of $\Omega _{\lambda }\setminus\hat{N}$ (see \cite[Theorem~3.6]{KapRod}).
-By combining this with the fact that $\Omega_\lambda\setminus \hat{N}$ is connected, since otherwise $\hat{N}_i$ would disconnect $N_i$ for $i=1,2$, it follows that $K_\lambda$ is connected.
-If we consider now the exact cohomology sequence of the pair $(\Omega _{\lambda }\setminus\hat{N},N\setminus\hat{N})$
+To prove part c) we remark that our hypothesis ensures the existence of arbitrarily small positively invariant neighborhoods $\widetilde{N}_{1}$ and $\widetilde{N}_{2}$ of $ C_{1}$ and $C_{2}$ in $\Omega _{\lambda }$ that are topological closed disks.
+If we call $\widetilde{N}=\widetilde{N}_1\cup \widetilde{N}_2$ and consider the exact cohomology sequence of the pair $(\Omega _{\lambda },\widetilde{N})$ we readily see that $H^{k}(\Omega _{\lambda },\widetilde{N})=\{0\}$ for every $k\neq 1$ and $H^{1}(\Omega _{\lambda },\widetilde{N})=\mathbb{Z}$.
+Now consider smaller positively invariant closed disks $\hat{N}_{1}$ and $\hat{N}_{2}$ contained in the interiors of $\widetilde{N}_{1}$ and $\\widetilde{N}_{2}$ respectively.
+By excision $H^{k}(\Omega _{\lambda },\widetilde{N})\cong H^{k}(\Omega _{\lambda }\setminus\hat{N},\widetilde{N}\setminus\hat{N})$, where $\hat{N}=\hat{N}_{1}\cup \hat{N}_{2}.$ By the choice of the disks $ \hat{N}_{1}$ and $\hat{N}_{2}$ we have that $\Omega _{\lambda }\setminus\hat{N}$ is negatively invariant and, since $K_{\lambda }$ is the complementary repeller of $\{C_1, C_2\}$ in $\Omega _{\lambda }$, the cohomology of $K_{\lambda }$ agrees with that of $\Omega _{\lambda }\setminus\hat{N}$ (see \cite[Theorem~3.6]{KapRod}).
+By combining this with the fact that $\Omega_\lambda\setminus \hat{N}$ is connected, since otherwise $\hat{N}_i$ would disconnect $\widetilde{N}_i$ for $i=1,2$, it follows that $K_\lambda$ is connected.
+If we consider now the exact cohomology sequence of the pair $(\Omega _{\lambda }\setminus\hat{N},\widetilde{N}\setminus\hat{N})$